310mc/https-310mc.github.io-tl/source/_posts/management_story/madara.md

 {% endbubble %}

 {% bubble Mitsuru %}
 Um, not really.
-I do have to go in there, cuz like, I got scolded by Akiomi-sensei just now.
+I do have to go in there, 'cuz like, I got scolded by Akiomi-sensei just now.
 {% endbubble %}

 {% bubble Madara %}